ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/5-render-a-simple-3D-object-part-1.md

 ### Programmable stage

-There are two programmable stages, namely give a vertex and a fragment shaders.
+There are two programmable stages, vertex and fragment programmable stages.
+Both of them uses **Shader Module**

 ### Shaders

-Both the vertex and fragment programmable stages use the same shader module, that we must first create.
-This module is kind of a dynamic library (like a .dll, .so or .dylib file), except that it talks the binary language of your GPU rather than your CPU’s.
+Both the vertex and fragment programmable stages can use the same shader module or have individual shader modules.
+Shader module is kind of a dynamic library (like a .dll, .so or .dylib file), except that it talks the binary language of your GPU rather than your CPU’s.

 ### Shader Code